Sports Coach Logo Sports Coach Training Principles Fitness Components

 The Benefits of Keto

-The keto diet is a firm favourite because it is easy to follow and effective.
-More formally known as the ketogenic diet, this diet encourages you to get more calories from protein and fat, and less from carbohydrates.
+The keto diet, more formally known as the ketogenic diet, is a firm favourite because it is easy to follow and effective.
+It encourages you to get more calories from protein and fat and less from carbohydrates.

 The point of the keto diet is for your body to begin the process of ketosis.
 This starts when you consume less than 50 grams of carbs per day, and your body no longer has quick fuel to use.
 It then starts to break down proteins and fats instead, known as ketosis, which helps you lose weight.

 Losing weight is not the only benefit of the keto diet.
-There are several reasons why people like you are dying to learn how to get in shape with the keto diet.
+There are several reasons why people like you are dying to learn how to get in shape with it.

-• The low-carb aspects of keto significantly reduce your appetite, which is what everyone wants in the end.
-When your appetite is still high, this makes individuals give up on their diets.
+• The low-carb aspects of keto significantly reduce appetite, which is what everyone wants.
+When appetite is still high, this can cause individuals to give up on their diets.

-• The low-carb aspects of keto also help you lose more weight at first.
-This can be encouraging for first-time dieters.
+• The low-carb aspects of keto also help you lose more weight.
+It can be encouraging for first-time dieters.

 • The low-carb aspects also make you lose more weight in your abdominal cavity.
 Otherwise known as the problem area, this is where everyone wants and needs to lose weight.

-• This diet helps increase levels of good cholesterol, also known as HDL cholesterol.
+• This diet helps increase good cholesterol levels, also known as HDL cholesterol.

 • The keto diet reduces blood sugar and insulin levels, making it ideal for individuals with diabetes.